root-aj000/doc/docs/apps/sim/background/logs-webhook-delivery.ts.md

               eq(workflowLogWebhookDelivery.status, 'in_progress')
             )
           )
-        // Updates the delivery record, setting its status to 'pending' and scheduling the next attempt.

         // Schedule the next retry
         await wait.for({ seconds: delayWithJitter / 1000 })
-        // Pauses the current task execution for the calculated delay using Trigger.dev's 'wait' utility.
-        // This is important because Trigger.dev can checkpoint the task state during this wait.

         // Recursively call the task for retry await logsWebhookDelivery.trigger({